 If diagnosed early, bowel cancer is highly treatable.
 Not all bowel cancers are detected early; some are diagnosed too late.

-How does the Bowel Screening Programme work?
+The Bowel Screening Programme

 Every two years, residents aged 60-75 will receive an invitation letter to participate in the Bowel Screening Programme.

 The letter will be addressed from the UK NHS, Midlands & North West, Bowel Screening Office based in Rugby.
 This is because the Department of Health and Social Care has appointed this office to manage the programme on our behalf.

 Around eight days later a test kit will be posted to you and will enclose the following items:

 - a leaflet explaining how to complete the test

 - a test card to collect your samples

 - some card applicators to help apply your samples to the test card

 You will have 12 weeks to return your test kit – though once the first sample has been taken it must be received for testing within 14 days.

 Completing the test